• Skip to main content

 Listen Free on Stitcher Radio

-Dr. Douglass F. Taber is a Professor Emeritus in the Department of Chemistry and Biochemistry at the University of Delaware.
-He received his B.S.in Chemistry from Stanford University and Ph.D. in Organic Chemistry from Columbia University.
-Doug conducted postdoctoral research at the University of Wisconsin and served on the faculty at Vanderbilt University before joining the faculty at the University of Delaware where he is today.
-Doug is a Fellow of the Alfred P. Sloan Foundation, a Fellow of the American Association for the Advancement of Science, and recipient of the Allan R. Day Award from the Philadelphia Organic Chemists Club.
-He is here with us today to tell us all about his journey through life and science.
+Dr. Patrick Schloss is an Associate Professor in the Department of Microbiology and Immunology at the University of Michigan.
+After completing his undergraduate studies at Cornell University, Pat stayed on to receive his PhD.
+Both degrees were in Biological & Environmental Engineering.
+He went on to do his postdoctoral training at the University of Wisconsin and served on the faculty at the University of Massachusetts, Amherst before joining the faculty at the University of Michigan where he is today.
+Pat is here with us today to tell us all about his journey through life and science.

 Filed Under: Podcast Episode